leanjs/leanjs/docs/introduction.md

 title: Introduction
 ---

 LeanJS is a **stack of solutions for adopting and scaling micro-frontends**.
-These solutions integrate with existing technology, and they are grouped in the following 6 layers:
+These solutions integrate with existing technology, and they are grouped in the following six layers:

 ```
 ┌────────────────────┐